sobinrajan1999/Mini_Project_Contact_Management_System/Readme.md

 ## Challenges Faced and How Was It Overcome

 1. Want to store my data in csv format.
-Geeks for Geeks helps me in the situation.
+Geeks for Geeks helps me in this situation.
 2. Don't know how to edit files.
 Sanfoundry and Stackoverflow helps me to find the solution.

 ## Learning Resources